-- Achieved English and mathematics at Level 2.
-For those with an education, health and care plan or a legacy statement the apprenticeship's English and mathematics minimum requirement is Entry Level 3.
-British Sign Language qualifications are an alternative to English qualifications for those for whom this is their primary language. - Submitted a portfolio of evidence at Gateway to underpin the Professional discussion. - Submitted a Golf Course Policy Document project at Gateway to underpin the Presentation with questions and answers.
+- achieved English and maths qualifications in line with the apprenticeship funding rules. - submitted a portfolio of evidence at Gateway to underpin the Professional discussion. - submitted a Golf Course Policy Document project at Gateway to underpin the Presentation with questions and answers.